China's state-run airline suspends cargo flights rushing COVID-19 medical supplies to India | Business

 India is struggling with a second wave of the pandemic with more than 3,00,000 daily new coronavirus cases being reported in the past few days, and hospitals in several states are reeling under a shortage of medical oxygen and beds.

-Chinese Foreign Ministry spokesman, Zhao Lijian told a media briefing on April 23 that China is in communication with India to provide necessary support and assistance.
+Another Foreign Ministry spokesman Zhao Lijian last week said that China is in communication with India to provide necessary support and assistance.

-"China expresses sincere sympathies to India over the deteriorating situation in the country recently,'' he said.

-"The Chinese government and people firmly support the Indian government and people in fighting the coronavirus.
-China is ready to provide support and help according to India's need, and is in communication with the Indian side on this", he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)